- Understanding your current financial position can provide a solid foundation for your financial planning process.

 - It is also important to review some of the basics of financial planning, like your insurance, college savings, will, and more.

 When you start a financial planning process, you usually begin with the goal or the problem you are trying to solve.
-Then, you and your advisor will work together and take a deep look at your financial wellbeing.
+Then, you and a financial professional can work together and take a deep look at your financial wellbeing.
 It's a bit like getting a physical for your finances.

 You will review some financial vital signs—key indicators of your financial health—and then take a careful look at key planning areas to make sure some common mistakes don't trip you up.